chimpwizard-playground/vagrant-lab/README.md

 ## The implementation

-The lab is provisioned usig [vagrant](https://www.vagrantup.com/intro/index.html) and it gives the option to provision a docker swarm or a kubernetes cluster on different flavors of linux.
+The lab is provisioned usig [vagrant](https://www.vagrantup.com/intro/index.html) encapsulating the complexity thru an easy to use cli.

 The vagrant file: